-Catastrophic Category 5 Hurricane Melissa makes landfall in Jamaica
+Eye of Hurricane Melissa exits Jamaica, heads towards Cuba

 A hurricane warning has been declared for the provinces of Granma, Santiago de Cuba, Guantanamo and Holguin, while a tropical storm warning is in effect for Las Tunas.

-Forecasters expect up to 51 centimetres (20 inches) of rain for parts of Cuba, along with a significant storm surge along the coast.
+Forecasters expect up to 510mm (20 inches) of rain for parts of Cuba, along with a significant storm surge along the coast.

 Melissa has also drenched the southern regions of Haiti and the Dominican Republic, with a tropical storm warning still in effect for Haiti.